steadybit/extension-scaffold/README.SCAFFOLD.md

 | `$ make build` | Build a binary for the `cmd/web` application and store it in the `bin` folder. |
 | `$ make run` | Build and then run a binary for the `cmd/web` application. |

-## Application version

-The application version number is generated automatically based on your latest version control system revision number.
-If you are using Git, this will be your latest Git commit hash.
-It can be retrieved by calling the `version.Get()` function from the `internal/version` package.

-Important: The version control system revision number will only be available when the application is built using `go build`.
-If you run the application using `go run` then `version.Get()` will return the string `"unavailable"`.

 ## Changing the module path

 The module path is currently set to `foobar`.
 If you want to change this please find and replace all instances of `foobar` in the codebase with your own module path.